SQream/sqream_docs/third_party_tools/client_platforms/sas_viya.rst

 Using SAS Viya Visual Analytics
 ~~~~~~~~~~~~~~~~~~
-This section describes how to use SAS visual analytics.
+This section describes how to use SAS Viya Visual Analytics.

-**To use SAS visual analytics:**
+**To use SAS Viya Visual Analytics:**

 #.
-Log in to `SAS Visual Analytics <http://192.168.4.63/SASLogon/login>`_ using your credentials:
+Log in to `SAS Viya Visual Analytics <http://192.168.4.63/SASLogon/login>`_ using your credentials:

     ::